briandhkim/8-bit-game/README.md

    `https://github.com/[your user name]/8-bit-game.git`

-5. Open up your terminal and navigate to the path where you want to clone this repo.
+5. Open up git bash or terminal and navigate to the directory where you want to clone this repo.
+6. Type `git clone` and paste in the url copied earlier. e.g. `$ git clone https://github/[your user name]/8-bit-game.git`
+7. Congratulations, you just cloned a repository.